hamarituc/gentoo-overlay/README.md

 repo.
 Current versions of Radare2 need to fetch 3rd-party Git repositories during build.

+### rz-ghidra

+rz-ghidra is an integration of the Ghidra decompiler into rizin and cutter.

 ### Volatility 3

 Volatility is a framework for volatile memory analysis.